slub/ocrd_kitodo/README.md

 | APP_KEY | `./kitodo/.ssh/id_rsa` | file with private ssh key of ocrd user to login to Manager |
 | APP_PORT | 8080 | port of Kitodo.Production |

-### Use stable environment file

-Docker Compose uses the `.env` file as default and thus the latest state of development.
-If you want to use a more stable state, use `.env.stable` as environment file.
-To accomplish this, either add `--env-file .env.stable` to the `docker-compose` call, or symlink it to `.env`.

-    docker-compose --env-file .env.stable up -d

-### Overwrite environment variables

-To optimally match ownership and permissions of existing files with data to be written, the UID and GID of the Controller and Manager in our Makefile are taken from the host system.
-Shell environment variables take precedence over `.env` file variables in Docker Compose.
-For example:

-    export CONTROLLER_ENV_UID=$(id -u) CONTROLLER_HOST=ocrserver CONTROLLER_PORT_SSH=8022
-    docker-compose up -d

 ### Install OCR-D models

-For practical workflows, you first have to install models into the OCR-D Controller.
+For practical workflows, you first have to install models for various processors on the OCR-D Controller.
+Since all processor resources are mounted under the `CONTROLLER_MODELS` volume, resources will persist and thus only have to be installed once.

-This could be done persistently via the filesystem (under the `CONTROLLER_MODELS` volume), or dynamically:
+Installation could be done by downloading the respective files into the filesystem (see `make prepare`), or dynamically:

-1. Start interactive shell of controller.
+1. Start interactive shell on the Controller.

         docker exec -it kitodo_production_ocrd_ocrd-controller_1 bash
+        su - ocrd

-2. Running following commands to download and install model.
+2. Use the OCR-D Resource Manager to query and install models:

         wget -O frak2021.traineddata https://ub-backup.bib.uni-mannheim.de/~stweil/tesstrain/frak2021/tessdata_best/frak2021-0.905.traineddata
         ocrd resmgr download -n ocrd-tesserocr-recognize frak2021.traineddata
+        ocrd resmgr download ocrd-eynollah-segment default
+        ocrd resmgr list-installed
+        ocrd resmgr list-available
+        ocrd resmgr --help

 ### Kitodo